Maxz-09/Vikaru-Bot/README.md

 ```
 628xxxx
 ```
-- Then copy the pairing code and enter the code via the WA notification that appears.
+- Then copy the pairing code and enter the code via the WhatsApp notification that appears.

 - Wait until it enters, then name the device as you wish.